Trustees of our Society

 Mrs J Bennett, Mr M Bromley, Rt.
-Hon Kenneth Clarke MP, Mr W Cooper, Miss S Dimmock, Mrs J Ewing, Mrs J Fowler, Mr D Hemington, Mrs J Hemington, Mrs B McKiernan, Mr T Parry, Mrs J Robinson, Mr G Stephenson, Miss C Stone, Mr G Timmans, Miss T Wenn, Mr P Wisniewski
+Hon Kenneth Clarke MP, Mr W Cooper, Miss S Dimmock, Mrs J Ewing, Mrs J Fowler, Mr D Hemington, Mrs J Hemington, Mrs B McKiernan, Mr T Parry, Mrs J Robinson, Mr G Stephenson, Mr G Timmans, Miss T Wenn, Mr P Wisniewski

 Mr J Morris